lsst-dm/dmtn-084/index.rst

 There are a number of resources available that I found during the research for this document that describes hardening of K8s clusters.

-Hacking and Hardening Kubernetes By Example
+Hacking and Hardening Kubernetes By Example:
 `Video <https://www.youtube.com/watch?v=vTgQLzeBfRU>`_
 `Slides <https://schd.ws/hosted_files/kccncna17/d8/Hacking%20and%20Hardening%20Kubernetes%20By%20Example%20v2.pdf>`_